yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the DMA showing assessment in progress.](Images/Exercise2/assessment-in-progress.png)

 15. **Wait** for the assessment to complete, and review the results.
 The results should show one unsupported feature, 'Service Broker feature is not supported in Azure SQL Database'.
-For this migration, we can ignore this issue.
+For this migration, you can ignore this issue.

     > **Note:** For Azure SQL Database, the assessments identify feature parity issues and migration blocking issues.
     >- The SQL Server feature parity category provides a comprehensive set of recommendations, alternative approaches available in Azure, and mitigating steps to help you plan the effort into your migration projects.